Substance & Alcohol Management Policy (SAMP)

 4. Do not have a verbose SAMP and do not have a SAMP that does not defend your programme or the company.

 5. Always identify which sample mediums you are going to use in the company and the standards by which they will be used.

-6. Always identify the needs of the Employee Assistance Programme and the consequences of failing and part of it and reduced pay for reasonable adjustments.
+6. Always identify the needs of the Employee Assistance Programme and the consequences of failing any part of it and there may be a need to reduce pay for reasonable adjustments.

 There is much more to writing a SAMP, we will write it for you and adapt it with you.